How to recover your login with 2FA backup codes

 For example, if you don't have your phone with you or you replaced/lost it and can't get a code from Google Authenticator, you can use a backup code to login.

-Shield allows users to generate a backup code that can be used to login if Multi-Factor Authentication factors are unavailable.
+Shield allows users to generate a backup code that can be used to login if any of the authentication factors are unavailable.
 It achieves this through the Allow Backup Code feature.
 This feature helps you to recover your login with 2FA backup code.

 Before we explain how you can recover your login with 2FA backups codes, there are a few things you need to know about recovery codes first: